Open-Sourced-Olaf/Code-Kindle/README.md

 # Explorer Template

 This is a template to help you get started with your projects.
-Find out more information inside of the Fello Handbook.
+Find out more information inside of the Fellow Handbook.

 This template has a `main` and `staging` branch already setup.